 Yes, we do have a beautiful treasure in our Catholic faith.
 Divine Revelation goes on.
 The Spirit keeps teaching us through the Word of God; our profound Catholic Tradition especially the Sacraments and the “signs of the times”.

 Religious freedom is vital but we can never go back to a Christendom model: where the Church simply commands and decrees.
-Those days are gone forever in Australian society.
+Those days are gone forever in our global world.

-Only then can faith dialogue with the culture around it and exercise prophetic imagination.
-That’s what is at the heart of the coming Plenary Council and the journey of synodality.
+Only when we listen can faith dialogue with the culture around it and exercise prophetic imagination.
+That’s what is at the heart of the coming journey of synodality.

 Helping people form such a mature adult Catholic faith, that will sustain them in the difficult but joyous decades ahead, is then a key challenge of our forthcoming Diocesan Synod and the Universal Synod in Rome – both to be held in October.